“Happiness lies in the absorption in some vocation which satisfies the soul.”

 Exercising, setting appropriate goals, meditating, giving to worthy charities, and concentrating on becoming a better person all lead to increased contentment and satisfaction with our lives.

-When we find and fill our lives with the things we have a passion for passion, and let that guide our lives rather than letting our lives be dictated by the anxiety that comes from outside expectations, we can learn to embrace and live with more happiness and joy that comes with seeking the best life possible for ourselves.
+When we find and fill our lives with the things we have a passion for, and let that guide our lives rather than letting our lives be dictated by the anxiety that comes from our external or others outside expectations for us, we can learn to embrace and live with more happiness and joy that comes with seeking the best life possible for ourselves.